MariusGG/Bank-test/README.md

 Process
 -------

-Firstly, I setup a repo on gitHub ( https://github.com/MariusGG/Bank-test ) Following the TDD process of writing a failing test and then passing it, I make sure to have regular commits to git.
-Using 'git status' to see any files that need to be committed, allows me to keep track of my work flow.
+Following the TDD process of writing a failing test and then passing it, also making sure to have regular commits to git.
+I have used 'git status' to see any files that need to be committed, which allows me to keep track of my work flow.
-I've found regular commits and writing test then passing them, makes a for a better understanding of my code.
+I've found regular commits and writing test then passing them makes for a better understanding of my code.
 Also following this process allows me to write clear code which is easy to change.